celoufran12/hospital/hospital/README.md

 ### Application Features

 - **Patient Management**: Add and view patients based on severity and wait time.
 - **Admin Panel**: Administer the application by adding new patients.
+To access the admin panel, navigate to `/admin`.

 ## Developer and User Documentation